 The AHA reserves the right to revoke registration of anyone who records sessions without appropriate permissions.

 Approved by AHA Council June 2008, and amended June 2009 and October 2013.

 It is the policy of the American Historical Association that your presentation cannot be filmed or disseminated without your permission.
 If you are amenable to having your presentation recorded (audio and/or video), we ask that you indicate your approval in writing.
-This agreement does not address your intellectual property rights to the materials presented in any way, but it does grant the individual or organization recording the event a perpetual, irrevocable, royalty-free right to record and distribute your presentation in electronic or other media formats.
-The requesting organization bears responsibility to obtain your approval and to provide confirmation in writing to the AHA headquarters.
+This agreement is not intended to restrict your exploitation of your intellectual property rights in the material presented in any way, but it does grant the AHA a perpetual, irrevocable, royalty-free right to record and distribute your presentation in electronic or other media formats for promotional and educational purposes.

 Sound and Electric

 Journalists requiring electrical access, lighting, or use of the sound system are responsible for their own audio-visual costs and must order directly from the in-house vendor.
 Vendors may require a credit card to secure the order.